Continuing Professional Education

 “Social workers, like many other professionals, have completed programs that provide an educational and practicum basis for entry to practice.
 As graduation concludes an education, the start of professional practice signals the beginning of lifelong learning.
 Maintaining competence in service provision should not be aspirational but rather a duty intertwined with working in the best interest of clients.
 Continuing Professional Education (CPE) aids in increasing individual knowledge and strengthens the profession’s reputation.
 As a professional, I view CPE as an external mechanism that assists in the development of conscious and critical self-reflection on practice.”
 (Selena Batemen BSW/MSW/RSW, Director of Professional Practice, BC College of Social Workers.)

-If the training then led to an in-service training session put on by the employer to educate workers on a new policy or procedure for addressing the issue of suicide this would be considered Workplace Training.
+If the training then led to an in-service training session put on by the employer to educate workers on a new policy or procedure for addressing the issue of suicide these hours would not be claimable CPE hours.

 As noted above, orientation is generally more focused on the organization and the policy and procedures of the organization.